Mix. In a large bowl, combine the water, active sourdough, and sugar and stir to combine.

 Add half the bread flour.
 Add half the bread flour to the bowl and stir until well incorporated.

 Add salt and bread flour.
-Add the salt and the rest of the flour and use a spatula to mix until everything comes together.
-Cover with plastic wrap or a tea towel and allow to sit for 30 minutes.
+Add the salt and the rest of the flour, and use a spatula to mix until everything comes together.
+Cover with plastic wrap or a tea towel and let it sit for 30 minutes.

 Stretch and fold.
-Uncover the dough and use wet hands (this prevents the dough from sticking) to pick it up, stretching the dough in an upward motion and folding it inward towards the center of the dough.
+Uncover the dough and use wet hands (this prevents the dough from sticking) to pick it up.
+Stretch the dough upwards and fold it back down towards the center.
 Turn the bowl ¼ of a turn and repeat.
-Turn and repeat 2 more times until the dough has been released from the sides of the bowl.
-Flip the dough over, cover, and allow it to sit for 30 minutes.
+Turn and repeat two more times until the dough has been released from the sides of the bowl.
+Flip the dough over, cover, and let it sit for 30 minutes.

 Repeat.
-Repeat the stretch and fold process 2-4 more times until the dough stretches up without breaking and the dough is soft and smooth.
+Repeat the stretch and fold process 2-4 more times, including the 30-minute rest, until the dough stretches easily and is soft and smooth.
+This will take about 2 hours.

 Add half of the cinnamon and raisins.
 After your last stretch and fold, it’s time to incorporate the cinnamon and raisins.
 Sprinkle about half of the cinnamon and raisins over the dough.